Main Content

 • If F-A is a matrix, then E is a row vector containing the MAPE for each column.

-• If F and A are multidimensional arrays, then E contains the MAPE computed along the first array dimension of size greater than 1, with elements treated as vectors.
+• If F and A are multidimensional arrays, then E contains the MAPE computed along the first array dimension whose size does not equal 1, with elements treated as vectors.
 The size of E in this dimension is 1, while the sizes of all other dimensions are the same as in F-A.

 E = mape(F,A,"all") returns the MAPE of all elements in F and A.